Ziwei-ChenChen/savvySh/README.md

 ```r
 library(savvySh)
 ```
 ## Features

-`savvySh` provides four types of shrinkage estimators to improve regression performance by reducing variance:
+`savvySh` provides several shrinkage estimators designed to improve regression accuracy by reducing estimation variance:

 - **Multiplicative Shrinkage:**
-  Shrinks OLS coefficients by multiplying them with estimated factors.
-Includes:
+  Applies shrinkage by multiplying the OLS estimates with data-driven factors:
-  - **Stein (St):** Uses a single global factor.
+  - **Stein (St):** Applies a single global shrinkage factor to all coefficients.
-  - **Diagonal Shrinkage (DSh):** Shrinks each coefficient separately.
+  - **Diagonal Shrinkage (DSh):** Applies a separate factor to each coefficient.
-  - **Shrinkage (Sh):** Uses a (non-diagonal) matrix shrinkage operator, estimated by solving a Sylvester equation.
+  - **Shrinkage (Sh):** Uses a full matrix shrinkage operator estimated by solving a *Sylvester equation*.

 - **Slab Regression:**
-  Adds a penalty to guide shrinkage:
+  Adds structured shrinkage based on penalty terms:
-  - **SR:** Shrinks toward a fixed direction (e.g., vector of ones).
+  - **Slab Regression (SR):** Shrinks toward a fixed target direction (e.g., a vector of ones).
-  - **GSR:** Shrinks toward multiple directions (e.g., eigenvectors)
+  - **Generalized Slab Regression (GSR):** Shrinks toward multiple directions (e.g., eigenvectors).

-- **Linear Shrinkage (LSh):**  Combines the OLS estimate with a version that assumes covariates are uncorrelated.
-Best used when covariates are standardized.
+- **Linear Shrinkage (LSh):** Takes a weighted average of the OLS estimator and a target estimator and is useful for standardized data.

-- **Shrinkage Ridge Regression (SRR):** Modifies ridge regression by shrinking the covariance matrix toward a scaled identity matrix.
+- **Shrinkage Ridge Regression (SRR):** Modifies *Ridge Regression (RR)* by shrinking the sample covariance matrix toward a multiple of the identity matrix.
-  The shrinkage level is chosen to minimize prediction error.

 All shrinkage factors are computed in closed form (except SRR, which optimizes shrinkage intensity numerically).